The Sheriff's Children: Plot summary

 The story takes place in Branson County, North Carolina.
 Within that county, the biggest city, Troy, is mainly peaceful and undisturbed.
 The town lives a rather typical southern lifestyle in which the town members carry on their usual business such as working and chatting with others within the town.
-It is known for its “southern simplicity.”
-Troy is described as a town with “no very wealthy families” fitting the description of having a town of “poor whites” The town's typical occurrences are disrupted when Captain Walker, a respected Civil War veteran, with one arm, was murdered.
-The town was in a stand still since murder rarely happened in Troy.
-The townspeople within the town became frantic and angered by the murder.
+It is known for its "southern simplicity".
+Troy is described as a town with "no very wealthy families", fitting the description of a town of "poor whites".
+The town's typical occurrences are disrupted when Captain Walker, a respected Civil War veteran, with one arm, was murdered.
+The town was brought to a standstill since murder rarely happened there.
+The townspeople became frantic and angered by the murder.
 Thus, the Sheriff, assembled a group of citizens to search for the murderer.
 The murderer was caught and taken to the jail house.
-It was assumed to be a local mulatto man named Tom who was the last person to be seen with Captain Walker before the discovery of his murder.
+It was assumed to be a local mulatto man named Tom, the last person to be seen with Captain Walker before the discovery of his murder.
 The citizens of the town, however, were not satisfied with the Sheriff holding Tom in the county jail until his hearing.
 A mob formed within the town with the intent of taking Tom from out of the county jail and lynching him.
 A local African-American man named Sam overheard the conversation amongst the lynch mob and reported it to the Sheriff.
 The Sheriff was identified as Colonel Sheriff Campbell.
 Sheriff Campbell, unlike the rest of those within the town, comes from a family of wealth and is highly educated.
 His family owned numerous slaves and had plantation style land masses before the Civil War.